isabella232/offer-decisioning.en/help/campaign-standard/using/inserting-offer-activities.md

 # Inserting offer activities into email deliveries {#xxxx}

+>[!NOTE]
+>
+>This feature is available for single-send and recurring email messages only.
+It is not available with transactional messages.

 To insert an offer activity into an email delivery, follow these steps:

 1. Open a new delivery in the Email Designer.
 Global concepts on email creation are detailed in [Campaign Standard documentation](https://docs.adobe.com/content/help/en/campaign-standard/using/designing-content/designing-content-in-adobe-campaign.html).